0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/verification-api-guide.md

 `authRequest` is the request previously presented to that specific user.
 `AcceptedStateTransitionDelay(time.Minute*5))` is the delay accepted by the Verifier.
 By setting it to 5 minutes, as in this case, the Verifier accepts a proof that verifies the validity of a credential against a state, as stated in the [Smart Contract](https://docs.iden3.io/contracts/state/), which is up to 5 minutes old.

-> An example of the usage of this api can be found [here](https://github.com/0xPolygonID/tutorial-examples/blob/main/verifier-integration/go/index.go#L77) (GO) and [here](https://github.com/0xPolygonID/tutorial-examples/blob/main/verifier-integration/js/index.js#L73) (JS)
+> An example of the usage of this API can be found [here](https://github.com/0xPolygonID/tutorial-examples/blob/main/verifier-integration/go/index.go#L77) (GO) and [here](https://github.com/0xPolygonID/tutorial-examples/blob/main/verifier-integration/js/index.js#L73) (JS)

 ## Verification - Under the Hood